WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Integrations/Webhooks/index.md

 subtitle:
 ---

-Specify the following fields:
+## Overview

+When a Webhook integration is activated, an HTTP POST with the payload is sent to a specified location in near real-time.
+Additionally, the payload can be signed with a `Secret` to ensure the data is coming from a valid source.

+**Payload Uri**
-`Payload Uri`: Address you want the data to be sent to.
-Data is POSTed as `application/json`.
+The address the payload is POSTed to as `application/json`.

+**Secret**
-`Secret`: (Optional) Value used to sign the data (SHA256) to verify the payload is from Meadow.Cloud.
-Signature is in the header as `X-MC-SIGNATURE-256`.
+(Optional) The value used to sign the data (SHA256) to verify the payload.
+The signature is sent through the header as `X-MC-SIGNATURE-256`.

-`Enabled`: true/false
+**Active**
+Turn on/off the integration.

+**Events**
-`Events`: select the data you want to be sent: `deviceLog`, `deviceEvent`
+Choose the desired event types to be sent.

-(Currently only accessibile through [API](https://staging.meadowcloud.dev/api/index.html) /api/orgs/{orgs}/integrations/webhooks.
-UI will be ready by launch)